rollandvass/rollandvass/README.md

 # Oh.. you found me.
 Hi there, I'm Rolland! 👋
-I'm a 3rd year CS Student who likes to press keys and scroll on StackOverFlow instead of TikTok.
+I'm a 3rd year CS student who likes to press keys and scroll on StackOverflow instead of TikTok.
 Welcome to my GitHub profile!

 <br>